Howl698/CF-Rockbuster-Analysis/README.md

 # Resources

-The data for this analysis was provided by CareerFoundry (https://careerfoundry.com/en/courses/become-a-data-analyst/course-details/).
+The data for this analysis was provided by CareerFoundry (https://careerfoundry.com/en/courses/become-a-data-analyst/course-details/) via Postgre SQL.